Infectious Disease Epidemiology Research

 Faculty-Research

-(* indicates primary advisors for ID epidemiology PhD students)
+(* indicates primary advisors for ID epidemiology PhD students / currently accepting students)

-Dr. Adaora A. Adimora is Sarah Graham Kenan Distinguished Professor of Medicine and Professor of Epidemiology.
-She serves as co-principal investigator for the UNC MACS/WIHS Combined Cohort Study and the UNC Study of Reproductive and Treatment Outcomes.
-She is also co-Director of the UNC Center for AIDS Research and Director of the UNC STI/HIV T32 Training Program.
-She is a member of the National Academy of Medicine.
+Dr. Adaora A. Adimora was a Sarah Graham Kenan Distinguished Professor of Medicine and Professor of Epidemiology.
+She served as co-principal investigator for the UNC MACS/WIHS Combined Cohort Study and the UNC Study of Reproductive and Treatment Outcomes.
+She was also co-Director of the UNC Center for AIDS Research and Director of the UNC STI/HIV T32 Training Program.
+She was a member of the National Academy of Medicine.
 Her research focuses on the epidemiology of HIV and STIs among African Americans and has underscored the importance of macroeconomic and social forces in racial disparities in the US HIV epidemic.

 Dr. Ralph Baric, is the William R. Kenan, Jr. Distinguished Professor of Epidemiology, Professor of Microbiology and Immunology, and a member of the Lineberger Cancer Center.
 Dr. Baric is an internationally recognized expert on noroviruses and SARS coronavirus.
 His group has been interested in aspects of host and viral genetics and how they relate to understanding pathogenesis and developing control tools.
 Baric’s research also focuses on identifying the molecular mechanisms governing emerging virus cross species transmission and pathogenesis in humans and identifying the viral and host determinants which influence susceptibility to infectious diseases.
 Dr. Baric is a member of the American Academy of Arts and Sciences and the National Academy of Science.